 Stephanie brings both foundational best practices and innovative perspectives to fundraising, fund management and organizational development.
-She believes that the time for social enterprise is now more than ever, and that as nonprofits learn to grow and develop business principles and mindsets, they will only become stronger and more self-supporting.
+She believes that the time for social enterprise is now more than ever, and that as nonprofits learn to grow and develop business principles and mindsets, our sector will only become stronger and more self-supporting.

 Patrick earned his BBA from the Anderson School of Management at the University of New Mexico, concentrating in Entrepreneurial Studies, and his MBA in both Policy & Planning and International Management.
 He has worked with several small businesses, startups, and nonprofit organizations, training under Dr. Manuel Montoya and Jean Block.
 His specialties include business strategy development, social and environmental impact analyses, organizational structure creation and development, board development, fundraising strategies, communications and marketing strategies, and social enterprise solutions for nonprofits.